shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 #### INSTRUCTIONS

 1. Pre-heat oven to 350 degrees.
-2. Mix dry ingredients for the bars together in a large mixing bowl.
+2. Mix dry ingredients for the bars in a large [mixing bowl](https://amzn.to/3DjHZUY).
 Set aside.
-3. In a microwave-safe bowl, melt the butter, and allow it to cool slightly.
+3. In a microwave-safe [bowl](https://amzn.to/3wMkYre), melt butter, and then allow it to cool slightly.
-4. In another large mixing bowl, mix the wet ingredients with the white sugar using a [hand mixer](https://amzn.to/3rZWFmo).
+4. Add the wet ingredients and white sugar to another [mixing bowl](https://amzn.to/3DjHZUY), and blend using a [hand mixer](https://amzn.to/3rZWFmo).
-5. Combine the dry ingredients with the bowl of wet ingredients, folding all of the ingredients together until fully combined.
+5. Using a [spatula](https://amzn.to/3FliYJq), fold the dry and wet ingredients together.
-6. Pour the mixture into a prepared [rimmed baking sheet](https://amzn.to/3s7YJJj).
+6. Pour the mixture into a prepared [rimmed jelly sheet](https://amzn.to/3s7YJJj).
 7. Bake for 25 minutes.
-8. While the bars are baking, mix the ingredients for the frosting in a small bowl using a hand mixer.
-Begin on a low speed and set them aside at room temperature.
+8. While the bars bake, mix the ingredients for the frosting in a small bowl using a [hand mixer](https://amzn.to/3rZWFmo).
+Begin on low speed and increase speed until the frosting becomes light and fluffy.
+Set aside at room temperature.
-9. Remove the bars from the oven and let them stand for 15-20 minutes.
+9. Remove the bars from the oven and let them cool for 15-20 minutes.
-10. Once the bars have cooled completely, drizzle them with frosting and garnish with powdered sugar to serve.
+10. Once the bars have cooled completely,  cover them with frosting and garnish with cinnamon to serve.

 ----